JonnyKong/MIT-6.828-Operating-Systems/lab2_Memory_management/README.md

 In x86, there are 2 layers of address translation, which the kernel don't have direct control:

-* Segment translation: once entering 32-bit protected mode from 16-bit real mode, the kernel cannot bypass segment translation
+* *Segment translation*: once entering 32-bit protected mode from 16-bit real mode, the kernel cannot bypass segment translation
-* Page translation: Once enabled, the kernel cannot bypass page translation.
+* *Page translation*: Once enabled, the kernel cannot bypass page translation.
 To bypass this restriction, we perform a linear mapping from back to the physical memory space.
     * **%cr0**: turn on paging (paging is optional)
     * **%cr3**: entrypgdir